Blog / Industry / Cheap Digital Signage Software in 2026: What's Actually Worth It

 8. ScreenCloud — $20/screen/month (Core)

 ScreenCloud is not cheap by any definition.
 It's on this list because people searching for "cheap digital signage" sometimes land on ScreenCloud first and need to understand the price context.
 At $20–$30/screen, it's 3–5× the cost of budget platforms.
-Justified for enterprise use cases; overpriced for SMBs.
+A nice UI and it can be justified for enterprise use cases with their Station P1 hardware but overpriced for SMBs.

 Annual cost (5 screens, Core): $1,200.
 (Pro): $1,800.